ministryofjustice/staff-infrastructure-smtp-relay-server/documentation/disaster-recovery.md

 *It is recommended to roll forward with a fix than to roll back.
 If a rollback is still required, follow the steps in this guide*

-The SMTP service has no persistent data which means that the code which is stored in the repositories is all thats needed to bring the service back online.
+The SMTP service has no persistent data which means that the code which is stored in the repositories is all that is needed to bring the service back online.

 ## Prerequisites